 Global Report on Teachers

-The new Global Report on Teachers 2023 will support teachers and quality teaching with up-to-date knowledge and analysis to advance evidence-based policy-making to ensure that all children have access to quality learning opportunities.
+The new Global Report on Teachers series will support teachers and quality teaching with up-to-date knowledge and analysis to advance evidence-based policy-making to ensure that all children have access to quality learning opportunities.

 Currently, there are no dedicated global reports which aim to systematically capture and reproduce global, regional and national data and analysis on the progress towards SDG goal 4.c.
 This report will fill a gap within a body of global public goods and aim to use data and analysis to improve teacher-related education policies and programmes.